manni8436/Think-Pink/TESTING.md

 |  | Stop when hovered over  | hover mouse over to see if it stops  | carousel stops on mouse hover | Pass |

 ### **Home Page**
-    - all pages - on mobile site
+    - page - on mobile site

 | Feature        | Expected           | Testing  | Result | Pass/Fail |
 | ------------- |-------------| -----|  ---------- |:----:|